 Call charges may apply.
 Other free advice is available.

-If you are unhappy with the Chief Executive Officer’s decision, then you should write to CIVEA explaining what parts of CIVEA’s response you are unhappy about.
+If you are unhappy with the CARE Panel’s decision, then you should write to CIVEA explaining what parts of the response you are unhappy about.
 You should provide further evidence to substantiate these points.
-The Chief Executive Officer will review the details and decide if the complaint should be re-opened.
-The Chief Executive Officer will write and let you know the outcome.
+The CARE Panel will review the details and decide if the complaint should be re-opened.
+The CARE Panel will write and let you know the outcome.

 If you feel the enforcement agent should face further sanction because he or she is not a fit and proper person to hold a Certificate, you may make a complaint to the County Court Hearing Centre that issued the Enforcement Agent’s Certificate.
 This can be submitted on form EAC2, "Complaint against a Certificated person".
 A District Judge will then review the complaint and conduct a court hearing if it is appropriate to investigate the complaint.